King Lud

-His name appears in the words Ludgate, Ned Ludd, and subsequently in 'luddite'.

 In literature

 Lud's reign is notable for the building of cities and the refortification of Trinovantum (London), which he especially loved.
 Geoffrey explained the name "London" as deriving from "Caer Lud", or Lud's Fortress.
 When he died, he was buried at Ludgate.
 His two sons, Androgeus and Tenvantius, were not yet of age, so he was succeeded by his brother Cassibelanus.

 In the Welsh versions of Geoffrey's Historia, usually called Brut y Brenhinedd, he is called Lludd fab Beli, establishing the connection to the early mythological Lludd Llaw Eraint.
 An independent Welsh tale, Cyfranc Lludd a Llefelys (The Tale of Lludd and Llefelys), is appended into some versions of the Brut.
 It also survives independently, and in this form was included in the collection known as the Mabinogion.
 According to this tale, Lludd had an additional brother named Llefelys, who became king of France while Lludd ruled in Britain.
 During Lludd's reign, three great plagues befell Britain, but he was able to overcome them with the advice of his brother.